TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ➔ Solution
 - Built a content-based movie recommender system trained on 5,000+ movie metadata records.
-- Recommends the top 5 similar titles for any selected movie in ~2.5 seconds per recommendation.
+- Generated the top 5 similar titles for any selected movie in under 3 seconds.
 - Integrated the TMDB API to dynamically fetch and display movie posters, enhancing user experience.
-- Deployed as a Streamlit web app, used by 100+ users to discover personalized movie suggestions.
+- Deployed the system as a Streamlit web app, used by 100+ users to discover personalized movie suggestions.

 ➔ Impact
 - If this system gets scaled and integrated with a streaming service, this could :